EVOKE: Emotion Vocabulary Of Korean and English: Dataset Construction

-The second section introduced semantic experiencer judgments as follow-up questions to \textsc{acpt}3 and \textsc{acpt}4.
+The second part introduced semantic experiencer judgments as follow-up questions to \textsc{acpt}3 and \textsc{acpt}4.
 These questions aimed to handle patterns in acceptability judgments like those for \textit{pretty}.
 Specifically, these questions helped determine whether words describe subjective experiences or external evaluations, reflecting the contrast between stative and evaluative words \cite{choi2008type, hong2009establishing, lee2006classification}.

-\textbf{\textsc{exp}5: Subjective experience, \textsc{exp}6: Evaluation} Annotators judged whether the word in ``It feels X'' (\textsc{acpt}3: Inanimate subject `feel') could express what the inanimate subject (It) experiences (\textsc{exp}5), and whether it could express the speaker’s evaluation of ``it'' (\textsc{exp}6) using \texttt{yes}, \texttt{no}, or \texttt{unsure}.
+\textbf{\textsc{exp}5: Subjective experience, \textsc{exp}6: Evaluation} Annotators judged whether the word in ``It feels X'' (\textsc{acpt}3: Inanimate subject ``feel'') could express what the inanimate subject ``it'' experiences (\textsc{exp}5), and whether it could express the speaker’s evaluation of ``it'' (\textsc{exp}6).
 These follow-up judgments clarify whether \textsc{acpt}3 acceptability stems from evaluative readings.
 For instance, ``it feels merciless'' may sound acceptable if ``it'' refers to a fighter jet, but such usage reflects evaluation rather than the inanimate subject’s feelings.
 These follow-up questions ensure the frame captured the intended semantics and help sort out such exception cases.

-\textbf{\textsc{exp}7: Caused, \textsc{exp}8: Causing} Follow-up questions for \textsc{acpt}4 (1st person `am') were designed to complement the distinction between experiential and evaluative words, following the ``caused emotion'' distinction of \citet{johnson1989language}.
+\textbf{\textsc{exp}7: Caused, \textsc{exp}8: Causing} Follow-up questions for \textsc{acpt}4 (1st person ``am'') were designed to complement the distinction between experiential and evaluative words, following the ``caused emotion'' distinction of \citet{johnson1989language}.
 Annotators were asked to judge whether the target word describes a ``caused'' (\textsc{exp}7) or ``causing'' (\textsc{exp}8) state within the ``I am X'' sentence context.
 Korean annotators were allowed to adjust the subject to consider additional naturalistic contexts, incorporating the annotators' suggestions for more comprehensive evaluation.

-To guide these judgments, adjectives were paired with their identifiable root nouns or verbs (e.g., \textit{sadness}–\textit{sad}).
+To guide these judgments, adjectives were paired with their identifiable root nouns or verbs (e.g., \textit{sadness}–\textit{sad}), and were asked to judge whether each adjective is a caused state or a cause of the paired root nouns or verbs.
+For example, annotators judged whether \textit{sad} refers to the caused state of \textit{sadness} or its causing state.
 For the remaining adjectives, annotators were asked to imagine hypothetical noun forms.
-For example, annotators judged whether \textit{sad} refers to the caused state of \textit{sadness} or its causing state.